Tha-G-Thang/Tha-G-Thang/README.md

 like:
 Family videos from the 2000s,
 DJ sets from Ibiza,
+or
-or your 'Personal G-stuff'
+your 'Personal G-stuff'
 are effortlessly organized, categorized, and presented with exponential precision.

 This is our way of showcasing the transformative power of AI in personal media management, making your Kodi experience smarter, richer, and uniquely yours.

 This add-on is the first step in our commitment to get the pile doered Wow you with Ai Powered integrations.

+Kodi Addons, Reimagined
-Enhancing your media reality
+Enhancing your media reality.

 **Tha-G👑-Thang**